Neutrinoless double beta decay: History

 In 1935 Maria Goeppert Mayer proposed the idea of double beta decay.
 Two years later, in 1937, the Italian physicist Ettore Majorana first introduced the concept of a particle being its own antiparticle, explicitly mentioning his theory's possible application to neutrinos.
 Particles of this nature were subsequently named after him as Majorana particles.

-In 1939, Wendell H. Furry combined Majorana's theory with the decay processes described by Goepert-Mayer, the first proposal of neutrinoless double beta decay.
-Furry stated the transition probability to even be higher for neutrinoless double beta decay.
+In 1939, Wendell H. Furry realized that Majorana's theory allowed a new decay channel.
+Furry stated the transition probability to even be higher for double beta decay in Majorana's symmetrical theory of the neutrino when compared with the original Dirac-Fermi theory.
+The privative label "neutrino-less" appeared in 1953 and largely replaced the original terminology.

 This theoretical decay was the first idea proposed which could be used to search for the violation of lepton number conservation.
 It has, since then, drawn attention for being useful to study the nature of neutrinos (see quote).

-[T]he 0ν mode [...] which violates the lepton number and has been recognized since a long time as a powerful tool to test neutrino properties.
+he 0ν mode violates the lepton number and has been recognized since a long time as a powerful tool to test neutrino properties.